A Walk from Trinity College to Guinness Storehouse in Dublin

 8.St Audoen’s Church

-I'm immediately going to undermine myself after that rant by saying I love this old church.
-This is the only remaining medieval parish church in the capital, which means there have been services going on here for 900 years!
+I love this old church.
+This is the only remaining medieval parish church in the Dublin.
+900 years of weekly prayers!
 And it has lovely gardens to rest your feet.

 9.The Liberties